Brub/git_hooks/README.md

 ## Examples
 ### pre-commit hook (python)

-This hook will print out all modified files.
+This hook will print out all modified files when doing a commit.

 ```python
 #!/usr/bin/env python